hally9k/flow-import-bug/README.md

 The `.flowconfig` file simply references `football.js.flow` under `[lib]`.

-See `index.js` that instiantiates a `Team` and some players.
-Note that the forst player is of type `Person` and doesn't have the required name property.
-Flow correctly flags that up as failing the type check.
+See `index.js`.
+This file simply instiantiates a `Team` and a player.
+Note that the player is of type `Person` and doesn't have the required name property.
+Flow correctly flags this up and fails the type check.

 Run `flow` to see the correct errors informing you that a `Person` indeed has to have a name property.
+(Oh and run `npm i` if you haven't yet...)

-Now comment out the import of the Person type.
+Now comment out the import of the `Person` type.
 We would expect that the type `Person` could not be resolved as we haven't imported it.

 Run `flow` and see `No errors.`

+🤔

 If the import of Person into the `football.js.flow` file made it global then this should still correctly fail the type check.

-Instead it silently fails to warn us that the type isn't imported and incorrectly passes the type check for the player who has no name.
+Instead it silently fails to warn us that the type isn't imported and incorrectly passes the type check for the player who has no name. 😞